SodaYodb/telekom_coverage_checker/README.md

 - Street (`IN_STREET`)
 - State (`IN_STATE`)

+For addresses in Germany, the state does not have to be specified.
+For other countries I have not tested this.

 For example, to check the coverage for the address "Alter Markt 6, 39104, Magdeburg, Sachsen-Anhalt", use the `sample` list:

 ```python